xepozz/mammoth-plus/README.md

 })
 ```

-`mammothPlus.images.dataUri` is the default image converter.
+`mammoth.images.dataUri` is the default image converter.

 ### Document transforms